0

 • Materials:

-• True butcher paper is made from durable, food-safe kraft paper.
+• True butcher paper is made from durable kraft paper.
 It should be uncoated and unwaxed.

 • Substitute: